rackspace/php-opencloud/docs/userguide/authentication.md

 ## Authenticating against OpenStack clouds

-First, include the `OpenStack` top-level namespace:
+First, include the top-level file:

     <?php
-    use OpenCloud\OpenStack;
+    require '/path/to/php-opencloud.php';

 This will allow you to access the OpenStack object through a simple `new OpenStack` declaration.
 If you omit the `use` line, you will have to access the OpenStack object through a fully-qualified namespace: `new \OpenCloud\OpenStack`.